 Can the defendant rehabilitate himself?
 How good are the prospects?
 A judge may downwardly depart from a presumptive prison commit if she believes the defendant is amenable to probation.
 If the defendant is a good prospect for rehabilitation, she is amenable to probation.

 People broadly want sentences for convicted criminals to serve two purposes:

 - rehabilitation (no repeat offenses)

 Those two public policy goals are often in conflict.
-For example, when judges sentence people with sex crime convictions to probation and inpatient sex offender treatment programs, rate of recidivism is much lower than for than those judges commit to prison.
+For example, when judges sentence people with sex crime convictions to probation and sex offender treatment; the rate of recidivism is much lower than for than those judges commit to prison.

 Most people in Minnesota care more about preventing future crimes than revenge on convicted criminals.

 This is the best basis for a downward departure motion.